 Overview

-Gestational weight gain is one of the most closely watched metrics of any pregnancy โ yet it is also one of the most misunderstood.
-How much weight a pregnant woman should gain is not a single universal number.
-It depends entirely on her pre-pregnancy Body Mass Index (BMI), whether she is carrying one baby or twins, and her individual clinical profile.
+Gestational weight gain is one of the most closely watched numbers in any pregnancy, and also one of the most misunderstood.
+How much weight a pregnant woman should gain isn't a single universal figure.
+It depends on her pre-pregnancy Body Mass Index (BMI), whether she's carrying one baby or twins, and her individual clinical profile.

 This guide explains the science behind gestational weight gain targets, breaks down what the IOM 2009 guidelines actually say, helps you understand what the weight is made up of, and shows you how to track your progress trimester by trimester.

-Start by calculating your pre-pregnancy BMI and personalised weight gain target using the Pregnancy BMI Calculator, then use this guide to understand what those numbers mean in practice.
+Start by calculating your pre-pregnancy BMI and personalised weight gain target using the Pregnancy BMI Calculator, then come back to this guide to understand what those numbers mean in practice.

 Step 1: Know Your Pre-Pregnancy BMI and Target Range

-Your pre-pregnancy BMI โ calculated from your weight before conception and your height โ determines which IOM weight gain category you fall into.
-This number does not change during pregnancy (you always use pre-pregnancy weight, not current weight).
+Your pre-pregnancy BMI, calculated from your weight before conception and your height, determines which IOM weight gain category you fall into.
+This number doesn't change during pregnancy; you always use pre-pregnancy weight, not current weight.

 IOM 2009 Recommended Total Gestational Weight Gain (Singleton Pregnancy):